-Corequisite: CTE299B Praxis I Review Part B

-This course is a direct-instruction review course that builds upon students' reading and writing skills as needed to succeed on the Praxis I core tests in Reading (5713) and Writing (5723).
-Students will learn the practice of
+Corequisite: CTE299B Praxis I Review Part B This course is a direct-instruction review course that builds upon students' reading and writing skills as needed to succeed on the Praxis I core tests in Reading (5713) and Writing (5723).

-Writing (5723).
 Students will learn the practice of skimming, previewing, locating answers, summarizing and evaluating written materials, and producing informative and explanatory essays.

-- Employ critical reading and comprehension strategies. - Produce informative/explanatory essays to examine and convey complex ideas and information. - 3.
+- 1. Employ critical reading and comprehension strategies. - Produce informative/explanatory essays to examine and convey complex ideas and information. - 3.
 Apply appropriate research skills and strategies.